dexidp/dex/Documentation/api.md

 }
 ```

+A clear working example of the Dex gRPC client can be found [here][../examples/grpc-client/README.md].

 ## Authentication and access control

 The dex API does not provide any authentication or authorization beyond TLS client auth.